-- (Near-term) What is a reasonable biological objective for temperature-dependent mortality to maintain the winter-run Chinook population (percentage and year-to-year frequency)? - (Long-term) What is the relative significance of temperature-dependent mortality compared to other sources of mortality? - (Near and Long-term) What levels of storage and releases are required from a prior year to maintain a reasonable level of protection for a subsequent year? - (Near and Long-term) What are the bounds of feasibility (Shasta storage, Climate) driving coldwater volume and storage? - (Long-term) What is a reasonable biological objective for temperature-dependent mortality to restore populations (percentage and year-to-year frequency)? - (Long-term) How might additional populations above Shasta and in Battle Creek change requirements for populations below Shasta? - (Near and Long-term) What are the effects of a changing climate? - (Near and Long-term) What are the appropriate egg-to-fry survival biological mechanisms to model? - (Near-term) Are the eggs or fish oxygen deprived? - (Long-term) How does substrate influence egg-to-fry survival?
-Does substrate size affect the sensitivity to temperatures? - (Near and Long-term) How do we prioritize biological needs in situations of limited cold water? - (Near-term) What are the population level risks from different balances on the downstream compliance location, water temperature targets, and risk of running out of cold water at the end of the season? - (Near-term) Can we manage pre-spawning flows to minimize risks to populations? - (Near-term) What is the relationship between pre-spawn flow, storage, temperatures, spawning location and density-dependent effects? - (Near-term) What are the trade-offs between temperature management and other flow-related survival? - (Long-term) How can the following non-temperature dependent factors relieve (or increase) pressures on cold water management? - Disease - Predation - Spawning Habitat Quality - Rearing Habitat (Improve survival)
+- What is a reasonable biological objective for temperature dependent mortality to maintain the winter-run Chinook population (percentage and year-to-year frequency)? - What is the relative significance of temperature dependent mortality compared to other sources of mortality? - What levels of storage and releases is required from a prior year to maintain a reasonable level of protection for a subsequent year? - What are the bounds of feasibility (Shasta storage, Climate) driving coldwater volume and storage? - What is a reasonable biological objective for temperature dependent mortality to restore populations (percentage and year-to-year frequency)? - How might additional populations above Shasta and in Battle Creek change requirements for populations below Shasta? - What are the effects of a changing climate? - What are the appropriate egg to fry survival biological mechanisms to model? - Are the fish oxygen deprived? - How does substrate influence egg to fry survival?
+Does substrate size affect the sensitivity to temperatures?

-- Migration Cues (Improve Survival) - What about multiple stressors interacting: temperature and pathogens; temperature and predation, temperature/food/energy - (Near-term) What long-term monitoring infrastructure is necessary in order to track temperature-dependent mortality? - (Long-term) Have we appropriately characterized background mortality?
-Spatially, seasonally, and year to year? - (Long-term) Are we counting fish effectively at Red Bluff Diversion Dam? - (Near and Long-term) Are there better ways to account for juvenile emigration during high flow events when traps are not in place? - (Near and Long-term) How can we best stretch cold water during the temperature management season when it is limited? - (Near-term) What is the effect of the proposed revised temperature management values, locations and metrics [per RPA action I.2.4] relative to operations described by the 2011 amended RPA? - (Near-term) Are there certain thresholds and temperature tolerances that would allow for better optimization to reduce temperature dependent mortality when cold water is limited? - (Near and Long-term) How can optimization be done during times of high air temperatures?
-Are buffers in the modeling needed to get predicted outcomes? - (Near-term) What is the relationship between storage and available cold water (cold water pool)? - (Near-term) Are storage targets (e.g., EOS, the April 1 - May 31 period [per RPA action I.2.3], or end-of-November flood control limits) effective means of ensuring there is enough cold water during temperature management season?
+- How do we prioritize biological needs in situations of limited cold water? - What are the population level risks from different balances on the downstream compliance location, water temperature targets, and risk of running out of cold water at the end of the season? - Can we manage pre-spawning flows to minimize risks to populations? - What is the relationship between pre-spawn flow, temperatures, spawning location and density dependent effects? - How does management for temperature trade-off with other flow-related survival? - What are the non-temperature dependent factors that may relieve pressures on cold water management? - Disease - Predation - Spawning Habitat Quality - Rearing Habitat (Improve survival) - Migration Cues (Improve Survival) - What about multiple stressors interacting: temperature and pathogens; temperature and predation, temperature/food/energy - What long-term monitoring infrastructure is necessary in order to track temperature dependent mortality? - Have we appropriately characterized background mortality?
+Spatially, seasonally, and year to year? - Are we counting fish effectively at Red Bluff Diversion Dam? - Are there better ways to account for migration during high flow events when traps are not in place?

+- How can we best stretch cold water during temperature management season when it is limited? - What is the effect of the proposed revised temperature management values, locations and metrics [per RPA action I.2.4] relative to operations described by the 2011 amended RPA? - Are there certain thresholds and temperature tolerances that would allow for better optimization to reduce temperature dependent mortality when cold water is limited? - How can optimization be done during times of high air temperatures?
+Are buffers in the modeling needed to get predicted outcomes? - What is the relationship between storage and available cold water (cold water pool)? - Are storage targets, (e.g. EOS, the April 1 - May 31 period [per RPA action I.2.3], or end-of-November flood control limits) effective means of ensuring there is enough cold water during temperature management season?